spam128/optimization_calculation_plots/README.md

              }
     }
 ```
-Create plot configuration which can additionali filter and group data.
+Create plot configuration which can filter and group data.

-time_filter defines which model attribute stores time and how to slice data using it.
+**time_filter** defines which model attribute stores time and how to slice data using it.
-index - attributes which group data f.e. different plot foreach source
+**index** - attributes which group data f.e. different plot foreach source
-values - attributes with values for x-axis
+**values** - attributes with values for x-axis
 ```python
 PowerPlotConfig = PlotConfig(
     model=DjangoModel,